 Consistent with others in the industry, the Group monitors capital on the basis of the gearing ratio.
-This ratio is calculated as total borrowings divided by RAB (Regulated Asset Base).
-During 2020, the Group's strategy was to maintain the gearing ratio below 87,5% of RAB (2019: 90% of RAB).
-As at 31 December 2020, the actual gearing ratio based on RAB was 85,6% (as at 31 December 2019: 89.7% of RAB).
+This ratio reflects requirements of rating agencies Fitch and Standard and Poor's in order to comply with BBB+ rating objectives.
+More specifically, the Group's strategy was to maintain the most constraining rating metric called FFO net leverage, calculated as total borrowings less cash and cash equivalents divided altogether by FFO (Funds From Operations) below 6.7.
+As at 31 December 2021, the actual value of FFO net leverage was 6.18 (as at 31 December 2020: 5.4).